thales-markets/thales-improvement-proposals/TIPs/TIP-72.md

 if the first game is cancelled the return should be 16x = 0.25
 if both first and second game are cancelled the return should be 8x = 0.125

-To achieve this, 1 such parlay token needs to be collaterized with:
-???
 -------------

 ## Test Cases